fistfulofyen/fistfulofyen/README.md

 ### Hi there 👋

-# Hello, I'm Mike Zhang 👋
+# I'm Mike Zhang 👋

 I'm an engineering student at McMaster University, and this is my GitHub profile where I share my coding projects and experiments, mostly used to sync files between my PC and laptop.
 Welcome to my little corner of the coding world!